Friday 19th Jan

 After that, I encounter my friend Gloria to have some vegan food, and then I moved to La Redada, a cultural space where we encounter leaders of peasants organizations: Coordinación Nacional Agrario, Fuerza Nacional Campesina, Asociación de campesinos y pescadores, Red Campesina Rural and Red Nacional de Organizaciones Campesinas and Anti Fracking Alliance.

 First they shared their struggles with the new government.
 Even when they like Petro, there are a lot of contradictions and alliances between his government and the right wing, the OTAN and Biden, so they are also critical about him.
 They shared their desires of building autonomy in their territories by creating energy communities, giving back land to displaced people, creating popular economies, and free access to education and health functional systems.
 They shared the intrusion of OTAN “defending the Amazons'', the USA military bases in the region and the obstacles they face for accessing the money and resources that Petro promised.
 Colombian debt is more than 190,000,000 US dollars.
+Now they are fostering dialogues with civil society for achieving true peace, so the guerrillas don’t simply disappear and leave the space free for mining and extractive foreign companies.
+They shared that since the peasant strike in 2013, the peasants are acknowledged as subjects of law and special protection, but even that, they are still stigmatized as people that “harms the Amazons”.
+Among the big problems they face everyday are the state politics aligned with the right wing, paramilitaries, international extractive companies, hydroelectrics, foreignization of the land and mining for the energy transition of the North.

 Esteban, Óscar and I presented to them the D4C movement, answered their questions and gathered their contact details for creating a D4C Colombia chat.
 They understood and accepted our campaign.
 We showed that D4C is at their service, so they can use it as a platform to amplify their voices and find a common point between feminist, indigenous and workers at a global scale, as a mechanism to generate popular power.
 We clarified aspects about the debt swaps.
 D4C is also a diagnosis of the financial and environmental crisis we are facing and that will only get worse if we don’t act now, all united.
 They told us they need this kind of radical postures, so when negotiations came they can get an equilibrium.
 They proposed to get this campaign to the other leaders with whom they organize, inviting us to their digital call this next Thursday.
 They got excited and proposed to have a “working breakfast” with more people to work deeper on this, facing the Biodiversity COP 16 that is gonna take place here this year, inviting also people from Perú and Brazil to work together towards 2025.
 We made a Whatsapp group with all their contacts and shared there our FAQs, campaign summary, social media, website and mobilization video.
 I would say, this was a great success!
+After the meeting I came back home to have my weekly meeting with la Promotora Nacional para la Suspensión del Pago de la Deuda Pública, in which they talked about the Argentinian debt and their current situation.

 Tuesday 23rd